michelem1998/Gitlet/README.md

 # Gitlet
 A version control system, similar to Github, that saves and restores backup of files.

+Design and implement all the classes, methods, variables and data structures in Java

 This project was designed and developed for CS61BL: Data Structures at UC Berkeley in Summer 2018.

 ## Installations